vaibhavthapli/vaibhavthapli/README.md

 <br>
 </br>

- # I'm a Machine Learning Engineer from India!
+ # I'm a Full Stack Data Scientist from India!
-- 🌱 I’m currently sharpening my skills in the field of Computer Vision.
+- 🌱 I’m currently sharpening my skills in the field of Data Science || Artificial Intelligence.
-- 🥅 2024 Goals: Contributing more in the field of NLP and CV, creating SOTA Object detection Models and deploying them in edge devices.
+- 🥅 Goals: Contributing more in the field of AI Research.

 ## My Tech Stack